Hoummus or hummus with chickpeas, tahini, and pretty much garlic is an easy recipe for one of the most popular dips in the world.

 - 4 tablespoons olive oil + a bit more to finish

-- 5-6 tablespoons fresh lemon juice, to taste
+- 5-6 tablespoons fresh lemon juice to taste

-- 1 ¼ teaspoon salt
+- 1 ¼ teaspoon fine sea salt to taste

 - some nigella seeds

-Place the chickpeas, about ½ cup of their cooking or can water, garlic cloves, tahini, olive oil, half of the lemon juice, turmeric paste for golden milk, salt and some pepper to the kitchen machine.
+- Place the chickpeas, about ½ cup of their cooking or can water, garlic cloves, tahini, olive oil, half of the lemon juice, turmeric, salt, and some pepper into the food processor.

-Process well until creamy, scraping the walls of the machine a few times in between.
+- Process well until creamy, scraping the walls of the machine a few times in between.
 Add more cooking or can water until you reach the desired consistency.

-Adjust the taste with more lemon juice, salt and pepper.
+- Adjust the taste with more lemon juice, salt, and pepper.

-Transfer to a bowl, sprinkle with some nigella seeds and finish with a drizzle of good olive oil.
+- Transfer to a bowl, sprinkle with some nigella seeds, and finish with a drizzle of good olive oil.

-Serve on bread, crackers or as a dip for raw vegetables.
+- Serve on bread, crackers, or as a dip for raw vegetables.

 - To cook dry chickpeas, soak them in plenty of water for 12-24 hours.
 Drain, cover with plenty of water again, add 1 teaspoon bicarbonate of soda, bring to a boil, and cook, covered, until the chickpeas are really really soft, it will take more than one hour, depending on the size and age of the chickpeas.
 Drain and save some of the cooking water for the hoummus.